kyma-project/api-gateway/docs/user/troubleshooting-guides/03-30-gateway-not-reachable.md

 ## Symptom

-You cannot access services or Functions using the created APIRules.
+You cannot access Services or Functions using the created APIRules.
 Kyma Gateway refuses the connection.

 ## Cause